pdmosses/agda-material/docs/about.md

 - **Versioning**:
   when multiple versions of a website have been published, users can switch between them in the browser.

+- **Search**:
+  the browser displays all files that contain occurrences of any of the words specified in the search field.[^1]

 ### Generated PDFs